Skip to main content

 Traditional classroom model

-In the lower division baccalaureate/associate degree category OR in the baccalaureate degree category, 3 semester hours in Algebra with Trigonometry (6/10) (12/15 revalidation).
+Version 1: In the lower division baccalaureate/associate degree category OR in the baccalaureate degree category, 3 semester hours in Algebra with Trigonometry (6/10) (12/15 revalidation).
+Version 2: In the lower division baccalaureate/associate degree category OR in the baccalaureate degree category, 3 semester hours in Algebra with Trigonometry (1/23).
 NOTE: The educational approach in this course is based on the principles of accelerated learning and adult learning theory.
 Based on this, and due to the limited class size and the low student/teacher ratio, learning outcomes are achieved and content is covered in the allotted hours.